SlawSimulation/DQRetro/README.md

-This is the DQRetro Community Webpage hosted on Github.io showing off our Projects.
+This is the DQRetro Community Webpage Showcase hosted on Github.io showing all of our Projects.

 In collaboration with SRKade.
-Built by SlawPfo and contributing help from HarryCMathed.
+Built by SlawPro and contributing help from HarryCMather.